JustGithubProject/CRYPTO_PARSING_TELEGRAM_BOT/README.md

-<h1 align="center">Telegram bot that can parse all links on the site and send them to tg chat</h1>
+<h1 align="left">Telegram bot that can parse all links on the site and send them to tg chat</h1>
 <hr>
 <pre class="notranslate"><code>$ pip install requests
 </code></pre>